-For the 41st edition of the Journées du Patrimoine, the Château de Saint-Jean de Beauregard is opening its doors to us, and inviting us to discover this magnificent Renaissance monument, hidden away in Essonne.
-Come and visit us on September 21 and 22, 2024, to enjoy the tours and events planned especially for this cultural weekend, which should appeal to the whole family.
+For the 42nd edition of the Journées du Patrimoine, the Château de Saint-Jean de Beauregard opens its doors to us, inviting us to discover this magnificent Renaissance monument, hidden away in the Essonne region.
+Come and visit us on September 20 and 21, 2025, to take advantage of the visits and events planned especially for this cultural weekend, which should appeal to the whole family.

 The Château de Saint-Jean de Beauregard, located in Essonne in the Parc Naturel Régional de la Haute Vallée de Chevreuse, is a remarkably well-preserved 19th-century château classified as a historic monument.
 Visitors flock here to discover the grounds, and in particular the Potager, which has been awarded the Jardin Remarquable label.
 [Read more]